T1agoESP/riot-levels/README.md

 ![RiotLevels banner](img/banner.png)

-### RiotLevels is a bukkit based Minecraft plugin.
+### RiotLevels is a bukkit based Minecraft plugin which integrates a level/ranking system into servers.